 Further, as healthcare providers strive to cut costs, those offices that still use human transcription are increasingly outsourcing to transcription services overseas.

-These facts coupled with the specialized skills required by medical transcriptionists mean it’s no longer a viable field to try to break into.
+These facts coupled with the specialized skills required by medical transcriptionists mean it's no longer a viable field to try to break into.
+I actually started my work-from-anywhere transcription career back in 2006 as a medical transcriptionist.
+It quickly became clear that I needed to switch gears and offer my services in general and legal transcription instead.
+But let's hear from someone else who made the switch.
 Take it from Dianne.
-She switched from medical to general transcription and couldn’t be happier.
+She switched from medical to general transcription and couldn't be happier.

 The good news is that medical transcription is not the only opportunity in the transcription field.

 General transcription is the practice of transcribing audio and video files for all different types of needs, such as academia, marketing, interviews, films, podcasts, and many others.

 Legal transcription requires all of the skills necessary as a general transcriptionist plus knowledge of legal terminology and often involves transcribing legal proceedings (such as depositions or hearings), meetings, or interviews.
 But you don't need a background in the legal field to be successful.
 You just need an interest in the field and a fierce attention to detail.

 Is there really a demand for transcription?

 There is a huge demand for both general transcription and legal transcription.
 With the exploding popularity of video and podcasts, there is continuous demand for transcriptionists to help convert that audio and video content into written documentation to be used for marketing, training, website content, ebooks… the list is endless.

 Companies of all kinds use transcriptionists - many that probably haven't occurred to you.
 These 19 clients who need your services are just the tip of the iceberg.

 How do I become a transcriptionist?

 Training, training, training.
 Skill is the single most important factor in your success as a transcriptionist.